Otterburn Tower: History

 One of its notable owners was Mad Jack Hall, a Jacobite rebel who was tried five times and finally executed at Tyburn for high treason on 13 July 1716, and his initials are still carved over one of the original doors.
 He had pleaded during the trial that as he was returning from a Justice’s meeting, he was surrounded by rebels and forced to go with them.
-In 1777, the "Percy Cross" was placed near the tower to commemorate the Otterburn Battle site.
+In 1777, Percy Cross was placed near the tower to commemorate the Otterburn Battle site.

 In the 1860s, Otterburn Castle was owned by Thomas James (1807-unknown), a magistrate, landholder, and farmer of 1276 acres; he was the son of William James (d. before 1822), of Otterburn Castle, and Elizabeth Woodhouse.
 Thomas James built Otterburn Tower over what was Otterburn Castle incorporating the masonry of an 18th-century house which contained an early building.
 No traces of the castle remain.

 William James of Otterburn Towers, a Lt. of 42nd Highlanders, served in the Crimea and Indian Mutiny on 28 Feb 1838 and 9 April 1864, respectively.
 He was the son of Thomas James.